GetMural/mural-docusaurus/docs/payments.md

 ### Web monetization live payment

 This is where you type the name of the recipient of the web monetization payments, as well as their ILP payment pointer address.
-You can find out more about [how to set up your ILP payment pointer](webmonetization.md) here.
+You can find out more about [how to set up your ILP payment pointer](./webmonetization.md).

 ### Support for multiple payment pointers